DEM18/delilah_resto/README.md

 # Initialize server

-1. Go to delilah_resto path and run in console the command: node server.js
+1. Go to delilah_resto project path and run in console the command:
+* node server.js

 Application will start to run in port 3000